Networks with ZFMK participation

 In order to facilitate species identification and discovery, iBOL works on cataloguing life by DNA barcodes - very short genetic sequence from a standard part of the genome DNA.
-Barcoding represents a new tool that helps taxonomists with hard-to-identify specimens and an innovative device for non-experts needing to make a quick identification (i.e. to control for illegal imports of animals and animal products).
+Barcoding represents a modern tool that helps taxonomists with hard-to-identify specimens and an innovative device for non-experts who need to make a quick identification (i.e. to control for illegal imports of animals and animal products).

 German Barcode of Life (GBOL)